PhQuangVinh2005/passport-mrz-extraction/README.md

 ## FAQ

 ### Q: Should I always use `--merge-boxes`?
 **A:** Yes, for 2-line MRZ passports.
-It significantly improves OCR accuracy by giving EasyOCR full context of both lines together.
+It significantly improves OCR accuracy by giving PaddleOCR full context of both lines together.

 ### Q: What's the difference between bbox and expanded_bbox?
 **A:**